 What is a dystopia?

 A dystopia is a fictional and theoretical social state.
-It is the opposite of a utopia and usually involves a down-trodden society in which the powers that be are unfair and corrupt, for example George Orwell’s Nineteen Eighty-Four.
-The majority of this type of fiction involves the idea of totalitarianism, yet a dystopia can also be a pre or post-apocalyptic world such as Cormac McCarthy’s The Road.
-A dystopic state does not have to involve an entire planet either, it can be localised to countries or even particular segments of a society.
-Basically, a dystopia is a miserable place that has been amplified to illustrate the flaws in contemporary lifestyles.
+It is the opposite of a utopia and usually involves a down-trodden, undesirable society in which the powers that be are unfair and corrupt, for example George Orwell’s Nineteen Eighty-Four.
+The majority of this type of fiction involves totalitarianism, a system or government with one oppressive ruler or dictator, yet a dystopia can also be a pre or post-apocalyptic world, such as Cormac McCarthy’s The Road.
+A dystopian state does not have to involve the entire planet either; it can be localised to countries or even particular segments of a society.
+Basically, a dystopia is a miserable place that has been amplified to illustrate the flaws in contemporary life.

 What are some examples of dystopian fiction?

-Nineteen Eighty-Four and the Road have been mentioned but of course these are two of the better known titles; there have been many dystopian novels published over the years and they all vary so much from one another that it would be pointless to simply list titles.
+Nineteen Eighty-Four and the Road have been mentioned, but of course these are two of the better known titles; there have been numerous dystopian novels published over the years, particularly with the surge of YA dystopian fiction such as The Hunger Games.
 Alongside literature there are a multitude of breathtakingly inspiring dystopian films such as Brazil, Children of Men and Gattaca.
 There are also a lot of dystopian films that are breathtakingly bad, and so one of the aims of Dystopic is to wheedle out the appalling fictional fodder and present you with a selection of the best.
-Click here for the books we have reviewed so far and click here for the film reviews.
+Check out our book reviews and film reviews for more suggestions.

 Isn’t it all a little bit miserable?